Reverse Mortgage Fees

 FHA Mortgage Insurance

-With a HECM, the borrower is required to pay an initial Mortgage Insurance Premium (MIP), as well as an annual MIP of 1.25 percent.
-(Please see chart below for more details regarding the initial MIP).
+With a HECM, the borrower is required to pay an initial Mortgage Insurance Premium (MIP) which is 2% of the home value but not to exceed $12,723, as well as an annual MIP of .5% of the outstanding mortgage balance.

 The mortgage insurance premium provides the following safeguards: